benformosa/ITC322-Ass3/README.txt

 In order to implement labelToIndex(), I changed the access level of Graph.labels to protected to allow the subclass WeightedGraph to use it.

+I used Integer instead of int for the arrays holding the distance to each city.
+This was to make using ArrayList simpler, as it doesn't play too nicely with primitives.
+An ArrayList was chosen to take advantage of the Collections.reverse() method.